The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 What to Do if You Find an Attached Tick

 If you find a tick attached to your skin, or on your pet, there’s no need to panic.
 There are several tick removal devices on the market, but a set of fine-tipped tweezers will remove a tick quite effectively.
 You can also remove a tick with string (including dental floss) if nothing else is available.
-There are good videos on YouTube for all of these methods.
+There are good videos on YouTube for these methods.

 - Use fine-tipped tweezers (or a tick tool) to grasp the tick as close to the skin’s surface as possible.
 Do not squeeze the body.